freewili/wasm-examples/rust/crates/valentines_day_img_animation_ir_audio/src/README.md

 ## 🚀 Usage

-1. Load the valentines_day.wasm file onto your Free-Wili device
+1. Load the valentines_day.wasm file onto your FREE-WILi device
 2. Ensure all .fwi image files are present on the device
 3. Run the WASM application
 4. The start image will display with looping audio